mfaani/mfaani/content/posts/career/how-to-get-into-software-engineering/index.md

 All you have to do is write a well crafted question.
 Get it to the right audience and wait for folks to come out and share their experience and wisdom.
  It's both refreshing and easy for a seasoned engineer to share answers.

-I vividly remember my first encounters with Stackoverflow
+I vividly remember my first encounters with Stackoverflow.com
 - In 2012 I asked a question.
-It (rightfully) got marked as duplicate.
+It (rightfully) got marked as duplicate and closed.
+I couldn't get answers to it.
 Back then I was mad and sad.
-Didn't come to the site for until two years later.
+Put away learning and didn't come back to the site for two years later.
 The website is rigorous about duplicate (or low quality questions) because they don't want to answer the same question again and again.
 - In 2014 I asked a well crafted question.
 In less than an hour I got detailed answers from three very experienced engineers.
 I've often got answers from people working at Apple, Google or other places.
 People who literally wrote books, protocols and stuff.
 The internet is an amazing place!

 ## How can I find such strangers to answer my questions?